 I blame much of this on Keith Baker and his setting-searchwinning Eberron Campaign Setting.
 There was much in that setting that evoked much of the same "pulp and sorcery" feel I get from Mystara.
-Magewrights and artificers make perfect fits for dwarven or gnomish subclasses, their penchant with for technomagical tinkerings.
+Magewrights and artificers make perfect fits for dwarven or gnomish subclasses, penchant with their for technomagical tinkerings.